Home Crosses Pagan symbols & customs Site search

 Cock and Cross

 The Arms of Christ are symbolic of Christ's armoury for defeating evil.
-By far the most common explanation for a cock's inclusion is the well known denial of Jesus by Peter (Matthew 26:34, 74, 75, Mark 13:35; 14:30, 68, 72).
+By far the most common explanation for a cock's inclusion is the well-known denial of Jesus by Peter (Matt.
+26:34, 74, 75, Mark 13:35; 14:30, 68, 72).
 The cock, it will be remembered, was part of Jesus' prophecy that Peter would deny knowledge of Jesus.
 Now, Peter was a faithful follower of Jesus and generally believed anything Jesus said.
-But this prophecy of denial was just something Peter could not accept would happen.
+But this prophecy of denial was just something Peter couldn't accept would happen.

-Happen it did, and the cock's crowing reminded Peter that he had failed his Master.
-Peter's denial was not a lapse of spiritual faith in Christ, but he succumbed to physical fear and cowardice.
+But happen it did, and the cock's crowing reminded Peter that he'd failed his Master.
+Peter's denial was not a lapse of spiritual faith in Christ, but he nevertheless succumbed to physical fear and cowardice.
 Many Christians convince themselves that they are faithful followers of Christ and don't want to accept that they will let Jesus down.
 The Cock and Cross reminds Christians of their vulnerability.

 Other Cocks and Crosses